-If not, in short: I am a marketing professor, a journalist and I also work as a branding consultant.
+If not, in short: I am a marketing professor and I also work as a branding consultant.

 I have collected some of my English publications here.
 Check them out and do not hesitate to send me an e-mail if you are interested in my work: email@example.com

 The Marketing Point of View: Countries as Brands (2006)

 Countries behave, in many ways, just like brands.
 People have certain images of countries that can be activated by simply mentioning the (brand) name.
 These country brands fight their own battle for tourists, incoming investments, better position of their products, and for a stonger role in international organizations.

 This paper was first presented in 2006 at the international conference "European Identity, National Identity: Stereotypes, Images and Concepts".
 Later the article was published in a quarterly journal, "Kommunikáció, Média, Gazdaság".